Analysis of Legal Documents via Non-negative Matrix Factorization Methods: Results

 \subsubsection{Crime Type Classification}

 We extract crime labels of each case as described in Section \ref{subsec:labels} and then implement both algorithms.
 SNMF algorithm results in an average LAC score of $92\%$, while the SSNMF algorithm yields an average LAC score of $91.8\%$.
 Both resulting label matrices are heavily centered towards the dominant labels with the less frequent labels having coefficients very close to 0.
-Overall, the two algorithms generate promising prediction rates for crime labels, but it can be possibly due to our highly biased data set towards the crime murder.
+Overall, the two algorithms generate promising prediction rates for crime labels, but it can be possibly due to the data set being highly biased towards the crime of murder.
+Further study on a larger data set is needed to more accurately determine the value of crime type classification.
 To visualize the results of crime type classification, Figure \ref{fig:class_crime_test} shows the actual crime labels in the testing data.
 Figure \ref{fig:class_crime_test_recon} shows the reconstructed crime labels by SNMF, and Figure \ref{fig:class_race_test_recon_ssnmf} shows the reconstructed crime labels by SSNMF.

 \FloatBarrier